 It's 100% organic with zero sneaky sweeteners added.

-With 1/7th the caffeine as a cup of coffee, mud supports focus and energy without the jitters, crash or dependency.
+With a fraction of the caffeine as a cup of coffee, mud supports focus and energy without the jitters, crash or dependency.